Level/abstract-level/README.md

 #### `LEVEL_ENCODING_NOT_SUPPORTED`

-When a `keyEncoding` or `valueEncoding` option specified an encoding that isn't supported by the underlying store.
+When a `keyEncoding` or `valueEncoding` option specified an encoding that isn't supported by the database.

 #### `LEVEL_DECODE_ERROR`